rnepal2/Trump-Tweets-Analysis/README.md

 And, a simple twitter bot class is created in twitter_bot.py and its simple applications are demonstrated in the notebook playing_with_tweeter_bot.

-* Dependency
+* Dependency:
-Uses python package tweepy to access the Twitter API.
+uses python package tweepy to access the Twitter API.